addexdi/alx-low_level_programming/0x09-static_libraries/README.md

-This is for static libraries project
+This repository contains static libraries